DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 mycompany-odm-ingress        alb      *      abcdefghijklmnopqrstuvqxyz.elb.<aws-region>.amazonaws.com              80      30m
 usage-metering-svc-ingress   alb      *      xxxxxxxyyyyyyzzzzzz.elb.<aws-region>.amazonaws.com                     80      1m
 ```
 - Note down the address of the `usage-metering-svc-ingress` instance.
-It will be use to retrieve the metering usage report in the next step.
+It will be used to retrieve the metering usage report in the next step.

 #### Retrieve metering usage